anupam-rudra/Credit-Risk-Modelling/Readme.md

 This produces a traditional credit bureau style scorecard.

-Risk Band Segmentation
+###Risk Band Segmentation

-Borrowers were segmented into **risk bands based on Probability of Default (PD)**.
+Borrowers were segmented into risk bands based on Probability of Default (PD)

 | PD Range | Risk Band |
 |---------|----------|